 - Natural Disasters packet

 Quite some time back, we did a unit on the Layers of the Atmosphere.
-You’ll find the packet I made for the kids at this post (NOTE – this packet is no longer free.
-It has been updated and is now more than 50+ pages):
+More recently we covered this material again.
+It has been updated and is now more than 50+ pages).

 We’ll be studying the weather and meteorology again later this year.
 These are a couple of the resources we’ll be using now that the kids are older. 🙂